phax/phase4-peppol-standalone/README.md

 In case you run the application behind an HTTP proxy, modify the settings in the configuration file (`http.proxy.*`).

-In case you don't like port 8080, also check the configuration file.
+In case you don't like port 8080, also change it in the configuration file.

 ---